benstewart1212/ML-in-C/README.md

 3. Get an intro to Machine Learning

 Question: If we want something from data can we create a model to predict an outcome?

+Single Neuron: resembles an artificial single neuron as is the basis for most ml models.
+Extremely simple example but acts as a stepping stone.
+Still pretty cool imo ;)